StreamElements/docs/docs/chatbot/commands/default/setgame.md

 ---
 id: setgame
 tags:
-  - chatbot
+  - twitch chatbot
-  - commands
+  - streamer tools
-  - loyalty
+  - game management
+description: The !setgame command is used to change the current game being played on the stream.
 keywords:
+  - how to change game on stream with StreamElements
-  - setgame
+  - Twitch !setgame command
+  - update game category StreamElements bot
-  - set game
+  - StreamElements game change command
 ---
 # !setgame